FrancisBanville/ms_interpreting_probabilities/README.md

 The choice of a sampling approach can influence the selection of grid cell size when delineating local communities within a broader region of interest.
-In the first approach, pairwise interactions remain constant irrespective of cell size since they are sampled only once from the regional network.
+In the first approach, pairwise interactions remain constant irrespective of cell size since they are sampled only once from the metaweb.
 However, in the second approach, local interaction probabilities are contingent on the network area.
 For instance, consider networks $N_1$ and $N_2$ with an area of
 $\frac{1}{2}A_0$, both nested within $A_0$ but disjoint from each other, forming
 $N_0$.
 If we treat $N_1$ and $N_2$ as independent, the probability of interaction between taxa $i$ and $j$ in $N_0$ is given by: